ngauba12/pdsnd_github/README.md

 ### Credits - Udacity
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+I had fun doing this project
+learned how to use python practically.